alejandroalffer/alastria-node-t/README.md

 The following items should be backed up:

 >+ `/root/alastria/data/geth/nodekey`: This file contains the cryptographic information for joying the network.
-This file can be restored to start over a new instalation without restarting the permissioning  process.
+This file can be restored to start over a new installation without restarting the permissioning  process.
 >+ ` /root/alastria/data/keystore/`: This directory contains local accounts created from the node.

 ## Resetting DLT